rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/editing-clusters/_index.md

 Following cluster creation, you can add users as cluster members so that they can access its resources.

+>**Ping Identity Provider Caveats:**
+>
+>- IdP does not support search or lookup.
+When adding users to clusters, the exact IDs must be entered correctly.
+>- When adding users to a cluster, group IDs are not supported unless the admin who turned on access control is a member of the group.

 1. From the **Global** view, open the cluster that you want to add members to.

 2. From the main menu, select **Members**.
 Then click **Add Member**.